 Jonathan Rich was born in New York City.
 His parents were Salvation Army officers.
 His family lived most of Jonathan’s growing up years in the New York City Area.
 In 1982 Jonathan graduated from Bucknell University with a Bachelor of Science Degree in Business Administration.
 After an internship on Wall Street, Jonathan worked as a CPA for Price Waterhouse in Chicago before entering the School for Officers’ Training.
 He has also pursued graduate theological studies at Ashland Seminary, Trinity Evangelical Divinity School and Bethel Seminary.

 Jonathan and Barbara were married in 1982 and were commissioned as Salvation Army officers in 1987.
 They are both 5th generation officers.
 After serving together for 12 years in Corps, Divisional and Territorial appointments in the Central Territory, Jonathan and Barbara accepted a calling to a congregation in Kansas City area church for thirteen years.
 During that time, Jonathan was the Executive Pastor and Barbara volunteered at the church while working in development for the Fellowship of Christian Athletes and then as an elementary school teacher.

-Jonathan and Barbara have two children, a married son, Andrew, who lives in the Kansas City area with his wife, Chelsea, and works with special needs children in a middle school setting.
-Their daughter Allison (20) lives with them while pursuing her college degree and her passion for horses.
+Jonathan and Barbara have two children, a married son, Andrew, who lives in the Kansas City area with his wife, Chelsea, and their one year old, Sloan Charlotte.
+Drew works with special needs children in a middle school setting.
+Their daughter Allison (23) lives in Michigan and works for a non-profit “Paws with a Cause”.

 Barbara and Jonathan enjoy spending time together walking, biking, reading and traveling.
 Jonathan is an avid professional sports fan.
 Barbara loves time with friends and keeping up with the many interests of the couple’s children.